Tuesday, 7 November 2023

 The other element is my abhorrence of waste, so I will clean out the rest of the dish if there’s any threat of it being binned, even when I've had enough already.
 This is where some astute friends have worked out how to get me to eat more or take the rest home.

-One of them, ex-student Slovak Martin, would take the dish to the bin, sort of dangle it close to the flipped-up lid as if about to tip the contents into the bin, and look at me with raised eyebrows.
+One of them, ex-student Slovak Martin, would take the dish to the bin, sort of dangle it close to the flipped-up lid as if about to tip the contents in, and look at me with raised eyebrows.
 Never failed to help me decide I’d eat that last morsel or take it home.

 Mauritian Colette would cook an extra large portion, then say they don’t eat leftovers, that it’d all go to the food waste recycling bin (therefore not really wasted).
 I always succumb.